An unusual sense of optimism filled the Loker Commons Coffeehouse at 5 p.m. one Wednesday last month. Twenty or 30

 “When the merger became final, we were furious,” recalls Shauna L. Shames ’01, a former UC representative from Currier House who was active in groups like the Coalition Against Sexual Violence (CASV) and Students for Choice.
 “We felt like we’d been bought and sold and traded in.”
-ALL EARS?

 Though the reasons for their demises have been varied, each of these short-lived women’s centers was undermined from the start by communication problems between students and administrators.

 Shames recalls a series of frustrating meetings with College administrators four years ago.
 “We felt like every single promise she made was hollow,” she says of one former administrator.
 “She was a politician, essentially, who was very good at her job of representing the administration and not helping the female students.”

 Kidd and Gross, by contrast, repeatedly stress how important it is to them to have an open dialogue with students.

 “The whole attitude of the College is now one of meeting with students and seeing how can we make this happen,” Kidd says.
 “Dean Gross has set that tone, and he brings in people who feel that way.”